Cervical screening &

-Sometimes consultation from a specialist gynaecologist is required if a patient has an abnormal cervical screening test/pap smear.
-It may also be recommended if there is abnormal bleeding or unusual appearance of cervix despite a normal CST.
+Sometimes consultation from a specialist gynaecologist is required to review an abnormal cervical screening test (CST) /pap smear.
+It may also be recommended if there is abnormal bleeding or unusual appearance of the cervix despite a normal CST.
 Anju is an experienced colposcopist with additional certification required to perform colposcopy and manage and treat abnormal cervical changes.